stonymahony/german-zip-codes/README.md

 npm i german-zip-codes

 ## Usage
-If their is no match, an empty array will be returned.
+If there is no match, an empty array will be returned.
 Their are no error handling implemented yet.

 const zipCode = require('german-zip-codes')